yogonwa/newslens/docs/Refactor_TODO.md

   - UI for tuning and debugging crop rules visually.
 - [ ] **ML-Based Crop/Extraction Enhancements**
   - Use ML to improve accuracy of cropping or headline extraction.

+### Current Status (2024-05-07)
+- Backend sources API and DB are complete and tested.
+- Frontend is at the integration step: all source metadata will be fetched from `/api/sources` at runtime.
+- The `mockData.ts` file has been deleted.
+All references to it in the prototype frontend must be audited and updated to use the new dynamic sources API.
+- Next: Remove all hardcoded source data and finish dynamic integration in the grid and controls.

 ---